Zengakuren: History

 In the late 1950s, an "anti-Stalinist" (i.e. anti-JCP) faction within Zengakuren nicknamed "The Bund" (Bunto in Japanese) managed to secure control of Zengakuren, in part by rigging elections.
 Their control of the organization was strenuously opposed by the "anti-mainstream" pro-JCP faction.
 This began the process of numerous internal schisms within Zengakuren that would continue throughout the 1960s.
-Nevertheless, for the time being Zengakuren held together in order to mobilize its full power to try to stop the 1960 revision of the US-Japan Security Treaty.
+Nevertheless, for the time being Zengakuren held together in order to mobilize its full power to try to stop the 1960 revision of the US–Japan Security Treaty.
 At the apex of its organizing power during the anti-Treaty protests in 1960, Zengakuren was able to count on around 250 jichikai at 110 schools, representing a total strength of around 290,000 students.

 The first open splits within Zengakuren occurred in the immediate aftermath, as despondency at the failure of the anti-Treaty protests to stop the Treaty from being ratified led to numerous rounds of recriminations.
-Thereafter, the pro-JCP group split off from Zengakuren entirely to form a rival organization called "Zenjiren," and the remainder of Zengakuren split up into a large number of warring "sects" (sekuto), who would battle against each other at least as much as they battled against the police.
-Arming themselves with construction helmets painted in the colors of their various factions and large wooden staves they called "violence sticks" (gebabō, from the German Gewalt), the participated in a number of struggles throughout the 1960s and beyond, including the struggle against normalization of diplomatic relations with Korea in 1965, protests against the docking in Japan of US Navy nuclear-powered submarines and aircraft carriers, anti-Vietnam War protests, the university struggles of 1968–69, and the Sanrizuka Struggle against the construction of Narita Airport from 1968 into the mid-1980s.
+Thereafter, the pro-JCP group split off from Zengakuren entirely to form a rival organization called "Zenjiren", and the remainder of Zengakuren split up into a large number of warring "sects" (sekuto), who would battle against each other at least as much as they battled against the police.
+Arming themselves with construction helmets painted in the colors of their various factions and large wooden staves they called "violence sticks" (gebabō, from the German Gewalt), they participated in a number of struggles throughout the 1960s and beyond, including the struggle against normalization of diplomatic relations with Korea in 1965, protests against the docking in Japan of US Navy nuclear-powered submarines and aircraft carriers, anti–Vietnam War protests, the university struggles of 1968–69, and the Sanrizuka Struggle against the construction of Narita Airport from 1968 into the mid-1980s.